lelynn/newrepo/_projects/3_project.markdown

 So above is a convolutional network, that takes in an image and transforms it into an output with specific dimensions.
 My goals of this project are basically to: 1) train a bunch of models that take in specific inputs and then outputs predictions with specific dimensions.
 2) combine all these models to make a huge supermodel (so that it is a strong model).
 3) make adversarial images based on this supermodel (by iterating through the input with self-made adversarial targets).

+If you want to see how I made the ensemble of models using PyTorch, read [this blogpost](https://lynnle.nl/blog/2019/making-an-ensemble-of-models/)

 <div class="img_row">
     <img class="col one" src="{{ site.baseurl }}/assets/img/project3/githubcat.png" alt="" title="example image"/>
 </div>